 Borrowing allows improvement districts to finance capital asset construction or purchase.
 Through their taxes and tolls, landowners repay a portion of the debt and interest cost each year; this lowers the annual cost of major capital expenditures by spreading those costs over several years.

 The improvement district board of trustees may adopt bylaws to authorize borrowing to finance capital asset construction or purchase.

-Before adopting the bylaw, the improvement district would submit a request for pre-approval to the Ministry of Municipal Affairs and Housing staff.
+Before adopting the bylaw, the improvement district would submit a request for pre-approval to the Ministry of Municipal Affairs.
 The review of the proposed project, cost estimates and method of property owner approval by ministry staff, streamlines the subsequent registration of the bylaw by the Inspector of Municipalities.

 Property Owner Approval

 All improvement district borrowing requires the approval of the Inspector of Municipalities (through registration).
 As part of the this approval, the Inspector must be confident that the improvement district has sought and obtained the approval of property owners within its boundaries.

 Once borrowing amount has been set by the improvement district board of trustees, the improvement district would then obtain long-term borrowing terms from their financial institution.
 The improvement district can then provide an accurate estimate of the maximum amount of anticipated borrowing and the potential tax impact on landowners.

 This information will be important for the landowners as they decide whether to approve the adoption of the loan authorization bylaw.
 This approval may be obtained by assent voting, through the alternative approval process or by a vote at a general meeting.